mfherbst/ReducedBasis.jl/docs/src/examples/xxz_ed.md

 ## Online phase

-Having assembled a reduced basis surrogate, we now want to scan in the parameter domain by measuring observables.
+Having assembled a reduced basis surrogate, we now want to scan the parameter domain by measuring observables, in particular the magnetization from above.
-We have finished all Hilbert-space dimension dependent steps and only operate in the low dimensional reduced basis space.
+Fortunately, we have finished all Hilbert-space-dimension dependent steps and only operate in the low dimensional reduced basis space.
 This allows us to now compute observables on a much finer grid:

 ```@example xxz_ed; continued = true